consensus-shipyard/ipc/docs/subnet.md

-# Deploying a subnet
+# Deploying an IPC subnet

+>💡 For background and setup information, make sure to start with the [README](/README.md).

 To spawn a new subnet, our IPC agent should be connected to at least the subnet of the parent we want to spawn the subnet from.
-You can refer to the [readme](/readme) for information on how to run or connect to a rootnet.
+You can refer to the [readme](/README.md) for information on how to run or connect to a rootnet.
 This instructions will assume the deployment of a subnet from `/root`, but the steps are equivalent for any other parent subnet.

 ## Preliminaries